-The blogging tools are not a magic wand that starts making money one you buy them.
+The blogging tools are not a magic wand that starts making money once you buy them.

-There are some great tools in the market which definitely saves time and efforts, but being obsessed with tools and relying entirely on them is not a good idea.
+There are some great tools in the market that definitely saves time and effort, but being obsessed with tools and relying entirely on them is not a good idea.

-Remember, there is no better tool than a human brain, and you must keep it active so it can produce great ideas and give better results.
+Remember, there is no better tool than the human brain, and you must keep it active so it can produce great ideas and give better results.

 12. Using Old-School Promotional Techniques

-You might have heard 80:20 rule of blogging where average 80% of your blog revenue depends on your promotional techniques and only 20% on your contents.
+You might have heard the 80:20 rule of blogging where an average of 80% of your blog revenue depends on your promotional techniques and only 20% on your content.

-Social channels and directory submission sites are the go-to way for blog promotion for most of the bloggers.
+Social channels and directory submission sites are the go-to way for blog promotion for most bloggers.

 And if you’re doing so, then STOP is right now.

-Another common mistake is comment spam to get a BACKLINK as well as the attention of the fellow blogger.
+Another common mistake is comment spam to get a BACKLINK as well as the attention of fellow bloggers.

-But if you are not reading that article or not taking efforts to put a personalized comment that adds value to the original content or appreciate the work of the author, then you should not expect to get your comment approved.
+But if you are not reading that article or not taking the effort to put a personalized comment that adds value to the original content or appreciates the work of the author, then you should not expect to get your comment approved.

 Almost every WordPress blog uses a spam filter.
-So commenting with the same email ID and IP address for too many times will start pushing your comments in the spam folder.
+So commenting with the same email ID and IP address too many times will start pushing your comments into the spam folder.

 Getting a few web 2.0 links, genuine guest blogging links, and high-quality profile links will increase your authority as well as help you diversify your link profile.

-In today’s world, you should use out of the box promotional techniques including Point-Blank SEO, Live Videos & Podcast, being active on less popular Social sites, content marketing as well as some paid promotion to boost your results.
+In today’s world, you should use out-of-the-box promotional techniques including Point-Blank SEO, Live Videos and podcasts, being active on less popular Social sites, content marketing as well as some paid promotion to boost your results.